ByteCatch-Games/Textemon-game-/README.md

 Textémon was created by ByteCatch Games.
 Special thanks to the creators of the Pokémon franchise for inspiring this project.
 Pokémon is a trademark of Nintendo.
 This project is not affiliated with or endorsed by Nintendo.
 ### Many Thanks to all the `Stargazers` who has supported this project with stars(⭐)
-Thanks to ckaznable for our first star!
+Thanks to @ckaznable for our first star!
 ---
 <img width="417" alt="Screenshot 2023-03-15 at 10 16 22 AM" src="https://user-images.githubusercontent.com/127311695/225187472-82262b70-7194-497d-b5e9-61537741b26d.png">